 What Are Some Examples of Conditions of Satisfaction?

 To understand the difference between conditions of satisfaction and definition of done, it might be helpful to look at some examples.
 Consider a user story such as, "As a user, I am required to login before using the site."
 That user story might include these conditions of satisfaction:

 - user is logged in only when proper credentials are provided

 - a "remember me" option is available

 - user is locked out after three failed attempts

-Think of the definition of done as a special set of conditions of satisfaction that are added to every user story (product backlog item).
-For the user story above to be done, not only must all of the conditions of satisfaction be fulfilled but so must the items that make up the definition of done.
+Think of the definition of done as a special set of acceptance criteria (aka conditions of satisfaction) that are added to every user story (product backlog item).
+For the user story above to be done, two things must be true.
+1) All of the acceptance criteria (conditions of satisfaction) must be fulfilled, and 2) All of the items that make up the definition of done must be complete.

-Because I like to write user stories on the front sides of index cards and the conditions of satisfaction on the back sides, I tend to think of the definition of done as a something I have written on a custom-made rubber stamp.
-I could then stamp each user story card with those items in addition to story-specific conditions of satisfaction.
+Because I like to write user stories on the front sides of index cards and the conditions of satisfaction (acceptance criteria) on the back sides, I tend to think of the definition of done as something I have written on a custom-made rubber stamp.
+I could then stamp each user story card with those items in addition to the hand-written acceptance criteria for this specific story.

 What Do You Think?